 - And a later villain has a chariot pulled by two similar mecha-horses.

 - The Eberron campaign setting features automaton horses.

 - Not to mention the Stone Horse items in the 3rd edition Dungeon Masters Guide.

 - In the tabletop RPG Exalted, some characters can create horse-like constructs of bonded magical energy, or own magitek constructs as steeds.

 - In addition to fully robotic mounts, there are heavily augmented bionic horses, cyber-wolves and cyber-boars.

-- Mogul Kamir of the Attilan Rough Riders is an example, known for previously riding a lot of horses to death.
+- Mogul Kamir of the Attilan Rough Riders was gifted such a horse by the Adeptus Mechanicus.
+He was known for previously riding a lot of horses to death.

 - Warhammer Fantasy features the mechanical steed.
 This is sufficiently ridiculous for even the distinctively over-the-top Warhammer world that many Empire players consider it Fanon Discontinuity.
 Empire army book author Graham McNeill considers it the Empire's attempt to invent the car.
 Oh and it shoots lightning, from its eyes.

 - Magic: The Gathering has the Bronze Horse, Clockwork Steed, Workhorse, and Chrome Steed.
 Hero of Bladehold and Hero of Oxid Ridge can be seen riding Chrome Steeds as well.